 The design has been tested for structural integrity and building code compliance in Colorado. circHouses built several years ago are assessed in the field.
 One of the first circHouses was constructed in Colorado ten years ago, experiences extreme weather, and is still functioning well.Interview with designer

 The circHouse's main goal is to protect the users from harsh outdoor conditions.
 The circHouse can be designed to provide adequate ventilation in hot climates and sufficient insulation in colder climates, based on the materials used during construction.
 The structure is designed to protect from high wind speeds (up to 48.6 m/s).

 - Skylights and Windows

 - Insulation and/or ceiling fan/s

 - High impact ballistic resistance

+Since there are no existing building codes for transitional, post disaster or displaced persons shelter, the circHouse is designed to conform to most standard US building codes.
 LGSEA standard light gauge steel framing components, EPDM floor passes ASTM water penetration testing as a roof membrane and provides a seal to the wall sections, ABS wall panel materials all exceed ASTM flame test criteria.
 The circHouse is fabricated from LGSEA standard light gauge steel framing components routinely used in United States commercial and residential construction.
 The steel frame is ASTM rated and Powder coated, and the ribs are composed of ABS plastic and fire rate, though the fire rating information has not been disclosed.
 Interview with representative